 - The Council is responsible for the “Recreation Ground” which is right in the centre of the town and has a children’s playground, tennis courts, a skateboard park, a basketball square and indoor and outdoor bowling greens.
 This site was formerly the pitch for the town’s football team before Fawcetts Field became available.

 - The Town Council also has 5 allotment sites in the Town with over 100 plots available.
-However there is a 1 to 2 year waiting list, depending on site (these are located at Upper, Middle and Lower Ashley, Lymington Road and Becton Lane).
-The Council looks after the allotments generally, being responsible for the administration, collecting the deposits and rents, carrying out inspections every 6 weeks and ensuring the plots are actively cultivated and kept in reasonable order.
+Allotment sites being at Upper, Middle and Lower Ashley, Lymington Road and Becton Lane.
+The Council looks after the allotments generally, being responsible for the administration, collecting the deposits and rents, carrying out inspections and ensuring the plots are actively cultivated and kept in reasonable order.

 - There are also a significant number of public open spaces and other amenity spaces in and around the town that the Council are responsible for including children’s playgrounds in Ashley and off of Stem Lane and a kick-about area off of Hollands Wood Drive.
 Added to this are the public open spaces at Ballard Lake, Barton Common, Longmeadow and a host of shrubberies and flowerbeds.